The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Banana & Chocolate Chip French Toast

-Who loves French Toast for breakfast?
-A lot of people, maybe even you.
-That’s why we’ve decided to include this great French Toast recipe that uses chocolate chips.
+Who loves French toast for breakfast?
+We’ve decided to include this great French Toast recipe that uses chocolate chips for all you breakfast fans.

 Ingredients: